Jorge Arce: Super flyweight

 On September 23, 2006, he moved up to the super flyweight division where he defeated former Light Flyweight Champion Masibulele "Hawk" Makepula by fourth-round knockout (which, according to the HBO commentators, he had predicted earlier).
 On January 27, 2007, he defeated Argentinian Julio Ler in a 12-round decision, thus earning the WBC #1 super-flyweight ranking.

 On April 14, 2007, he lost a 12-round unanimous decision to WBC Super Flyweight Champion Cristian Mijares in San Antonio, Texas.
 Mijares won the fight by a wide margin, with the official judges scoring the match 119–109, 118–110, 117–111, all in favor of Mijares.

 Arce rebounded from the loss by defeating future champion Tomás Rojas by 6th-round technical knockout.
 On December 1, 2007, Arce defeated former Flyweight Champion Medgoen Singsurat by technical knockout in the first round.

 On May 17, 2008, in a very close fight, Arce (49–4–1, 37 KOs) edged Devid Lookmahanak of Thailand (18–2, 9 KOs) with a majority decision in the main event at the Plaza Monumental Aguascalientes in Aguascalientes, Mexico.
 With a sold-out crowd of 18,000 fans cheering him on, Arce had to dig deep and work hard to pull past the once-beaten Lookmahanak, who turned out to be a very game southpaw and rarely took a step back.
 The difference in the fight, which also gave Arce the win, was a knockdown in the seventh round.
 The scores were 115–113, 115–114 and 114–114.
 Without the extra point for the knockdown, the fight would have been scored a draw.
 The bout was an eliminator for a shot at the WBC Super Flyweight title.
 Arce moves on to a rematch with Cristian Mijares, who earlier captured the WBA's version of the title with a points win over Alexander Muñoz.

 On September 15, 2008, Arce won the Interim WBA Super Flyweight title from holder Rafael Concepción.

 Arce blasted former champion Isidro García, on November 1, 2008, via (48 seconds of the) 4th round technical knockout for a super flyweight belt.
 He improved to 51–4–1, with 38 wins inside the distance, while Garcia, who has lost 3 of his last 4 fights, was down to 25–6–2.

-On February 7, 2009, Arce was defeated by Undisputed Super Flyweight Champion Vic Darchinyan.
+On February 7, 2009, Arce was defeated by Unified Super Flyweight Champion Vic Darchinyan.

-Arce fought Simphiwe Nongqayi on September 15, 2009 for the IBF Super Flyweight title which was recently vacated by Darchinyan.
+Arce fought Simphiwe Nongqayi on September 15, 2009, for the IBF Super Flyweight title which was recently vacated by Darchinyan.
 However, he ended losing by unanimous decision.

 Arce defeated Indonesian Angky Angkota on January 30, 2010, winning the vacant WBO Super Flyweight title.
 Prior to the bout, Arce stated that he would retire from boxing if he would have lost.